I'm here to show you the best, most efficient way to become a Software Developer and learn Python for free.

 Now let’s walk you through a simple path to learn Python for free:

-I recommend you read the details of each steps below, but you can also watch the video below from ZTM's Lead Instructor, Andrei Neagoie, if you'd prefer:
+I recommend you follow the details of each steps I outline below, but if you want to get a different perspective and dive a little deeper, you can also watch this "Python Developer Roadmap" video below from ZTM's Lead Instructor, Andrei Neagoie:

 Start off by getting the tools that you’ll need.